KANSAS CITY, Mo. — Good Saturday bloggers,

 SATURDAY NIGHT:

 There will be several rounds of thunderstorms tracking across Nebraska, Iowa into far northern sections of Kansas and Missouri.
-KC will be windy (S 15-25 mph), warm and humid with lows around 70°.
+Kansas City will be windy (S 15-25 mph), warm and humid with lows around 70°.
 So, it looks good in KC for all the graduations and outdoor activities and also locations that are seeing rain this morning.
 Northern Missouri is a different story.

 SUNDAY: